- When is a permit for an overweight truck required to cross a County bridge?

 Q. What are the bridge design criteria used for County bridges?

-A. The American Association of State Highway & Transportation Officials (AASHTO) maintain the building codes for both roadway and bridge construction in the United States.
-For roadway bridges we refer to the AASHTO Standard Specifications for Highway Bridges manual and it's successor the AASHTO Load Resistance Factor Design Bridge Design Specifications.
+A. The American Association of State Highway and Transportation Officials (AASHTO) maintain the building codes for both roadway and bridge construction in the United States.
+For roadway bridges, we refer to the AASHTO Standard Specifications for Highway Bridges manual and it's successor the AASHTO Load Resistance Factor Design Bridge Design Specifications.
 These documents for the most part provided criteria governing the structural engineering and geotechnical aspects relating to bridge design.
-For roadway widths over bridges both these manuals refer to the AASHTO Policy on Geometric Design of Highway & Streets.
+For roadway widths over bridges, both these manuals refer to the AASHTO Policy on Geometric Design of Highway and Streets.
 This document governs road design.
-These criteria were incorporated into the Baltimore County Design Standards & Policies for Rural Baltimore County roads.
+These criteria were incorporated into the Baltimore County Design Standards and Policies for Rural Baltimore County roads.

 Q. How are bridge lengths determined?